How to Grill the Perfect Ribeye

 Ribeyes, by nature, have higher marbling than other steak cuts.
 These little white lines of fat melt into your steak as it cooks resulting in a juicier texture and rich, bold flavors.
 You can learn more about how the ribeye and how our butchers cut this steak cut in our Ribeye Butcher’s Guide.

 The true secret to a tender steak is in the aging process.
-We’ve mastered the art of beef aging with a 21-day minimum aging process in very controlled conditions.
+We’ve mastered the art of beef aging with a 28-day minimum aging process in very controlled conditions.
 This allows the enzymes naturally in the meat to break down the muscle tissue, creating an improved texture and more intense flavor.
-Select a 21-day aged ribeye or a 28-day aged Private Reserve ribeye for the best steak grilling experience.
+Select a 28-day aged ribeye or a 28-day aged Private Reserve ribeye for the best steak grilling experience.

-How to grill a ribeye
+How to Grill a Ribeye

 For best results, your steak needs to be completely thawed.
 You can use several thawing methods, including overnight in the refrigerator or a quick-thaw method in cold water.
 Once thawed, bring steaks to room temperature, about 30 minutes on the kitchen counter before you plan to grill them.